Mycroft-Studios/gs-scoreboard/README.md

     - Added configuration for keybinds, now you can add as many keybinds as you want easily by adding them in the config.lua
     - Changed how keybind keys show, now they are pure CSS instead of an ugly image.

+**1.2.1**

+    - Added a section like player info and keybinds that contains info about allowed illegal activities with a title, indicative icon and a tooltip description!
+    - The new illegal activities section can also be toggled in the config file!

 #
 **LICENSE**